-Training: San Mateo AYSO requires that all volunteers must complete the Safe Haven training module every two years and the Concussion training module (once) offered through AYSO Training.
+Training: San Mateo AYSO requires that all volunteers must complete the Safe Haven training module every two years and the Concussion training module.
 Specific training programs are offered for Coaches, Referees and Board Members.
 If you are volunteering in one of these positions, you must take the training modules appropriate for your level of participation.

 Safety on the Field:

 Kids Zone: All fields for AYSO practice and games are AYSO Kids Zone areas.
 "Kids zone" is a program that encourages fans on the sidelines, and anyone else near the play, to use positive language, show sportsmanship in their attitude and behavior, and create a great experience for every player.
 It’s a reminder that the soccer fields are a kid’s zone – a friendly, happy, wholesome place for children to play.
 If you see something at practice or on the field you think we should know about – good or bad – please file a Kids Zone Feedback to let us know.

 Soccer Goals: Soccer goals can be dangerous if damaged or climbed upon.
 Do not allow children to climb on the goals.
 If the goal is damaged remove it from the field and file a Kids Zone Feedback.